EKA2L1/EKA2L1/README.md

 # EKA2L1
-- EKA2L1 is a ambigious project: a HLE Symbian 9 -> 9.4 emulator.
-Using Symbian 9.4 (S60V5) as a base, this HLE emulator runs a virtual ARM CPU, while also import all of modules and custom dll modules into the app.
+- EKA2L1 is a HLE Symbian OS emulator.
+Using Symbian 9.4 (S60V5) as a base, this emulator runs a virtual ARM CPU, and calls HLE functions where needed.

-- Requirement:
+- Requirements:
-    + 2GB Memory, a Intel Chip
+    + 2GB Memory
-    + GPU card supports at least OpenGl 3.1
+    + GPU card supports at least OpenGL 3.1

 - Dependencies planned:
     + Dynarmic